afallendes/sicp/exercises/chapter-1/exercise-1.3.md

 # Exercise 1.3

-## Problem

 Define a procedure that takes three numbers as arguments and returns the sum of the squares of the two larger numbers.

-## Solution
+## Answer

 ```scheme
 (define (1larger2 a b)